JikesRVM/jikesrvm.github.io/ReportingBugs.md

 ## How to report bugs

-_ **Note: we're currently in the process of migrating the bug tracker.
-Please report bugs on the mailing lists in the meantime.** _

-The Jikes RVM Bug Tracker is managed using a system called JIRA, which is really friendly to use.
+The Jikes RVM Bug Tracker is managed using a system called [JIRA](https://xtenlang.atlassian.net/browse/RVM), which is really friendly to use.
 To avoid spam, JIRA does require a user account when reporting or commenting on issues.

 You can also report your bug on the researchers [mailing list](/MailingLists/).
 Do not report bugs on the core mailing list unless you are willing to work on a solution.